Logo for Vibrationdamage.com

 [6] Ibid., p.
 49, Table 10

 [7] The sigmoid curve is the indefinite integral (see Vibration Measures in the CVDG Pro for the meaning of this and other terms from the calculus) of the Gaussian or normal error function used to describe vibration damage probabilities when setting vibration standards.
 Simply evaluating the appropriate sigmoid function at the value of the vibration velocity gives the total probability of damage at that velocity value directly, at least in principle.
-For those who have an interest in statistics, this sigmoid function is known as the "Cumulative Distribution Function" (CDF) of the Gaussian.
+For those who have an interest in statistics, this sigmoid function as applied in statistics is known as the "Cumulative Distribution Function" (CDF) of the Gaussian.
 Vibration damage data do not follow a sigmoid rigorously at the vibration extremes (less than 5% probability of damage or greater than 95% probability).
 The mathematical equation describing the sigmoid curve has "asymptotes" (essentially the nearly "flat" parts at either extreme of the curve) approaching 0 and 100% damage, but never actually reaching 0 or 100%.
 Real vibration damage data show 0% damage at very low vibration velocities and 100% damage at very high vibration velocities.
-See Structure Response and Damage Produced by Ground Vibration From Surface Mine Blasting, D. E. Siskind, M. S. Stagg, J. W. Kopp, and C. H. Dowding, United States Bureau of Mines Report of Investigations 8507 (USBM RI 8507), 1980, pp. 58-59 for more on this point.
+However, this is not necessarily a reflection of non-statistical behavior, but a manifestation of the fact that damage probabilities become sufficiently low at very low PPV's that it takes very large sample sizes (i.e. numbers of homes) to detect damage in that group of homes.
+See Structure Response and Damage Produced by Ground Vibration From Surface Mine Blasting, D. E. Siskind, M. S. Stagg, J. W. Kopp, and C. H. Dowding, United States Bureau of Mines Report of Investigations 8507 (USBM RI 8507), 1980, pp. 58-59 for more on these points.

 [8] For example, Structure Response and Damage Produced by Ground Vibration From Surface Mine Blasting, D. E. Siskind, M. S. Stagg, J. W. Kopp, and C. H. Dowding, United States Bureau of Mines Report of Investigations 8507 (USBM RI 8507), 1980, p.
 62, et seq.